FiftyfiveTech/devops-assignment/README.md

 Tweak settings like query_cache_size to control query caching.
 Ensure that the configuration aligns with the available server resources and the workload.

+Additional Notes and Recommendations-

+For documentation of modifications to the MySQL server settings, keep the my.cnf file.

+Challenges-

+Set up the environment variables for a safe database connection and WordPress.

+Make that Docker Compose and the database container are compatible.